-Kuwait’s public transport system is not well developed, consisting of buses and taxis.
-The majority of residents therefore use their own vehicles for getting around.
-There is no railway system in Kuwait, although the government has plans to develop a railway and metro system in the near future.
+Kuwait’s public transport system is limited and largely consists of buses and ferries.
+There is no metro system in Kuwait, although the government reportedly has plans to develop a railway and metro system.

 There is an established bus network in Kuwait, with services operated by CityBus and the Kuwait Public Transport Company.
-Buses operate along set routes (according to a numbered system shared by both companies) around Kuwait City, but schedules can be erratic.
-Services also run to destinations outside of Kuwait, including Saudi Arabia.
+Buses operate along set routes around Kuwait City, but schedules can be erratic and unreliable.

 Taxis in Kuwait